Bitpocketer/ChatAppEmbraceBackEnd/README.md

 # ChatAppEmbraceBackEnd
-This repository contains the backend code of app.
+This repository contains the backend and frontend  of app, backend is built with docker.